Colt Model 1903 Pocket Hammerless: Variants

 There was an M1903 version with a military Parkerized finish, which is otherwise the same as the Model IV, SN 554,447 through 572,214.

-In popular culture
+Historical Significance

 Bank robber John Dillinger was carrying this model of pistol when he was shot by FBI agents outside the Biograph theater on July 22, 1934, and another famous bank robber, Willie Sutton, had one when he was captured by police in Brooklyn on February 18, 1952.

 In Warlord Era China, some cottage artisans created pistols that were visually similar to the Colt Model 1903, but dissimilar in mechanics (such as the lack of a grip safety and a heel magazine release).

+In May of 1942, Czech and Slovak paratroopers who carried out Operation Anthropoid, the assassination of SS Obergruppenfuhrer Reinhard Heydrich in Prague, were armed with Colt Pocket Hammerless pistols.